Minimize the compromise of the architectural speaker.

 An architectural or car audio speaker system can deliver satisfying dynamic audio.

-• Bigger loudspeakers are better and more fun than smaller speakers.
+• Bigger loudspeakers are better (generally) and more fun than smaller speakers.

 • Align the loudspeaker mid-range/tweeter height at the listener’s ear level.